Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 The expenses that investors can add to a cost base include, but are not limited to:

-- Incidental costs such as your rental advertisement fees, legal fees and stamp duty.
+- Incidental costs include your rental advertisement fees, legal fees and stamp duty.

 - Ownership costs such as those incurred when searching and inspecting for properties.

-- Title costs such as the legal fees incurred when organising and defending the title on the property.
+- Title costs include the legal fees incurred when organising and defending the title on the property.

 - Improvement costs should you decide to replace the flooring or install a deck, for example.